Walking away from a joint mortgage

 The short answer is that your wife cannot just walk away without a worry.
 If you are unable to make the monthly mortgage payment then an arrears status will be placed on both of your credit files, irrespective of the agreement between yourself and your wife as to who should be paying.
 As mortgage arrears can be a serious hindrance to obtaining future credit, I would recommend that you speak to your solicitor and arrange for some mediation on this subject, before you get to the point of missing payments.

-If you would like to discuss your mortgage options in more detail, please let me know and I’ll get one of our consultants to contact you.
+If you would like to discuss your mortgage options in more detail, please call us on 0344 346 3672 and we'll get one of our consultants to contact you.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.